telerik/ajax-docs/controls/calendar/client-side-programming/events/ondateselected.md

-The **OnDateSelected** client-side event handler is called immediately after the value of the control's selection has changed.
+The **OnDateSelected** client-side event handler of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is called immediately after the value of the control's selection has changed.

 The event handler receives two arguments: